-Before using the range data from a ToF-sensor, usually some pre-processing of the input data in required.
-To remove outliers, the ToF's amplitude value a can be used as confidence measure since it represents the accuracy of the onpixel correlation process.
-Using a constant amplitude range, e.g. [20%, 80%], one can remove pixels with low accuracy or saturated pixels.
-However, the amplitude value relates to the amount of incident active light and thus decreases for distant objects and objects at the image boundary, since the active illumination units normally have a radial fall-off in their intensity profile.
-Thus, different methods like local distance distributions may be used.
-Furthermore, most applications need to deal with flying pixels, since they represent false geometric information.
-This can be achieved by applying a bilateral filter to the range data [HSJS08].
-Alternatively, edgedirected resampling technique can be used, combined with an upscaling technique applied to the range image [LLK08].
+Before using the range data from a ToF camera, some preprocessing of the input data is usually required.
+To remove outliers, the ToF amplitude value a can be used as confidence measure since it represents the accuracy of the onpixel correlation process.
+Using a constant amplitude range, e.g. [20%, 80%], one can remove pixels with low accuracy as well as saturated pixels.
+However, the amplitude value corresponds to the amount of incident active light and thus decreases for distant objects and objects at the image boundary, since the active illumination units normally have a radial fall-off in their intensity profile.
+Thus, different methods such as local distance distributions may be used.
+Furthermore, most applications try to filter noise using simple Gaussian or bilateral filters.
+Regarding flying pixels, which represent false geometric information, Huhle et al. [HSJS08] present a technique based on the non-local means filter.
+Alternatively, edge-directed resampling techniques can be used, combined with an upscaling technique applied to the range image [LLK08].